tiborh/writings/voelkerwanderung.md

 To sum up, it seems Europe is treading on dangerous fields.
 Outright rejection is almost sure that causes harm in at all three parties: in the rejected, in the host who finally accepts the rejected, and in the rejector.
 Acceptance can also have its adverse effects if it is done in a half-hearted way, that is, if it is not carried through.
 No one can say that there will be no difficulties as the example of Jordan shows[[8]].
 But that example also seems to be a proof that it is doable.

+---

 [*] A reference to the Migration Period that weakened the Roman Empire and eventually caused the collapse of the Western Roman empire.

+[**] Sorry for the long lists.
+They are the remnants of some previous failed attempts.

 [1]: https://en.wikipedia.org/wiki/The_Hobbit
 [2]: http://news.yahoo.com/finlands-no-good-disappointed-migrants-turn-back-152042061.html